How can I help?

 Your new liver will have the best chance of functioning at its finest for many years to come if you choose the appropriate foods and stay away from bad ones.

-Protein-Energy Malnutrition (PEM): Chronic liver disease(CLD) causes abnormal glucose metabolism, increased protein breakdown, along with inadequate protein intake, leads to sarcopenia, or muscle atrophy.
+Protein-Energy Malnutrition (PEM): Chronic liver disease(CLD) causes abnormal glucose metabolism, and increased protein breakdown, along with inadequate protein intake, leading to sarcopenia, or muscle atrophy.

-Fat-Soluble Vitamin Deficiencies (A, D, E, K): In CLD patients there is malabsorption of fat-soluble vitamins as a result of bile acid insufficiency, that ultimately leads to vitamin A, D, E, K deficiency.
+Fat-Soluble Vitamin Deficiencies (A, D, E, K): In CLD patients, there is malabsorption of fat-soluble vitamins as a result of bile acid insufficiency, which ultimately leads to vitamin A, D, E, and K deficiency.

-Water-Soluble Vitamin Deficiencies (B-complex, C): Vitamin B12 and folate deficiencies are common due to malabsorption and dietary restrictions, leading to anemia and neuropathy.
+Water-soluble vitamin Deficiencies (B-complex, C): Vitamin B12 and folate deficiencies are common due to malabsorption and dietary restrictions, leading to anaemia and neuropathy.
 Vitamin C deficiency can impair wound healing and immune function.

 After transplantation, nutritional needs change, and long-term dietary management with appropriate supplementation is crucial to replace the deficiency and ongoing demand.
-There is also an increased need of micro nutrients and protein supplement immediate post transplant for growing liver and patient overall recovery from surgery .
-Regular nutritional assessments and a personalised diet with best foods for liver transplant recovery helps in transplant success.
+There is also an increased need for micronutrients and protein supplements immediately post-transplant for growing liver and the patient’s overall recovery from surgery.
+Regular nutritional assessments and a personalised diet with the best foods for liver transplant recovery help in transplant success.

 7 Best Foods for Liver Transplant Recovery